Charles I. Guarria

 With that as context, let's move forward to Welcome to Rockville.

-This past Thursday, Kiss closed out the first full day of the four and half day rock festival in Daytona Beach, Florida.
+On Thursday, May 19, 2022, Kiss closed out the first full day of the four and half day rock festival in Daytona Beach, Florida.

 The show was, as always, a phenomenal performance.
 No one has their showmanship.
 This includes Eric Singer on drums and Tommy Thayer on lead guitar.
 They are awesome and as much a part of KISS as Peter, Ace, Bruce Kulick, et al.